 Questions about the Pre-Medical program should be directed to Lisa Layne, Coordinator of Pre-Professional Advisement at firstname.lastname@example.org.

 All students, part-time or full-time, must go through an application process and be admitted to the program in order to register for classes.
 Successful applicants have a minimum undergraduate GPA of at least 3.0.
 This is to ensure your ability to excel in our rigorous basic science courses and go on to be a competitive applicant to health professions schools.

 Students who anticipate taking 12 or more credits (3 or more pre-health classes) must submit the following items as part of their application:

-- a personal statement (approx. 1-2 pages or 200-500 words): Please use this personal statement to address any weaknesses in your undergraduate record.
+- Personal statement (300-500 words).
+Please use this personal statement to address any weaknesses in your undergraduate record.

 Once all of the above-listed materials are received, the application is considered complete.
 Post Baccalaureate Pre-Medical Preparation applicants will meet with the Heath Professions Advisor.
 This meeting affords applicants an opportunity to discuss academic goals and concerns and also serves as an admission interview.
 This interview can take place over the phone for those students who are not within a reasonable driving distance of campus.

 Those students who plan on completing fewer than 12 credits of pre-medical requirements (fewer than 3 classes) at Drew should apply as a standard non-matriculated student through the general Post-Baccalaureate Program.
 Please visit this site for more information and an application: Post-Baccalaureate Program.